Hello and welcome to my website.

 Like similar asbestos products, previous homeowners could have painted over them, making it difficult to detect.

 The biggest risk is:

-- if you drill it to push a cable through or secure a light in place
+- If you drill it to push a cable through or secure a light fixing in place.

 6: Cement Undercloaks

 If your property is more than 20 years old and has a gable, the chances are that the cement on the roof edge is supported by an asbestos-containing board called an undercloak.

 These asbestos boards are on millions of homes however there’s good and bad news: